ToKiNoBug/HeuristicFlow/docs/Genetic/SOGA.md

 ## Type details
 ### `isGreaterBetter`
-Boolean template parameter.
-This boolean denotes whether a greater fitness value is better.
+Enumeration template parameter.
+This parameter denotes whether a greater fitness value is better.
 If yes, SOGA will try to find the maximum, otherwise SOGA will try to find the minimum.

 Use `FITNESS_GREATER_BETTER`(true) or `FITNESS_LESS_BETTER`(false) here to make your code more readable.

+More about enumeration type, see [GABase](./GABase.md).

 <br>